containerum/auth/README.md

 # Auth
-Auth is a service for Containerum that handles user authorization and token management.
+Auth is a OAuth authentication server for Containerum that handles user authorization and token management.

+## Features
+* Creates access tokens and refreshes tokens
+* Runs in In-Memory DB
+* Makes asynchronous DB snapshots
+* Checks token by Fingerprint and User Agent
+* Collects user access levels for existing tokens and user roles
+* Saves user IP

 ## Prerequisites
+* Kubernetes

 ## Installation